R13TechNewbie/DockerThawteTrialSSL/README.md

 dont forget to use https://danagoodies.com for accessing SSL one, because I don't want to set it auto redirect to SSL for now.

+9. Not secure? import the CA ROOT to your browser

+Depends on your browser (which mine is firefox), go to Preferences > Privacy & Security > Certificates > View Certificates > Authorities > Import.
+Import CAROOT file on <your-dir-path>/certs/danagoodies.com.caroot.crt.
+It should be secure for now.
+For other browser, please do googling on your own :v

 Thanks to:

 Andrew Schmelyun (https://github.com/aschmelyun/video-https-docker-nginx) and his video tutorial (https://www.youtube.com/watch?v=UloZyNiHZK4)